gmejia87/gmejia87/README.md

 👋 Hola!
 I'm Graciela, pronounced 'Gracie-Ella' but you can call me Gracie if you'd like.
 Either is fine with me.

-🌱 Recently completed a full stack coding bootcamp at UC Davis.
+🌱 Recently completed a full stack coding bootcamp at UC Davis Continuing and Professional Education.
+AH, I'm so excited!!

-🎈 Favorite things to do is go fishing🎣, read books📖, huge 🎞️ movie buff and watch american NFL football🏈 GO RAIDERS.
+🎈 A few of my favorite things to do, besides coding: go fishing🎣 specifically bass fishing, read books📖 I read any chance I can get, I'm a huge 🎞️ movie buff catch me at the theatre.

 😏 Me: "I speak fluent movie quotes."